The Late Late Toy Show: 2024 edition

 The 2024 edition was broadcast on 6 December 2024, marking the second edition hosted by Kielty and the 49th edition overall.
 It was the first Toy Show to be in December since 2017.
 For the sixth time, the programme was simulcast with Irish sign language interpretation on the RTÉ News channel.

 The show was themed around the Christmas movie Home Alone and the Home Alone house.
 There were over 100,000 applications for 220 studio audience seats, and 250 children took part in the show as performers and toy testers.
 Amongst the special guests were Jazzy, who surprised a young fan from Tallaght, aeronautical engineer Dr Norah Patten, who surprised two aspiring astronauts, and retired Ireland rugby player Johnny Sexton, who surprised a young fan with a pair of boots.
 Highlights of the programme included Kielty surprising two best friends with a trip to Universal Orlando for them and their families, Olympians Phil Healy and Sharlene Mawdsley surprising a young fan with a Smyths trolly dash to collect toys for Crumlin Hospital and Mariah Carey surprising a young fan with a personal pre-recorded video message to conclude the show.
 For the first time, a Toy Show County Parade took place with 32 children from every county taking to the studio floor to show their pride for their county.
-Kielty also paid tribute to a young girl who died from cancer earlier in the year and who had been on the show in 2020.
+Kielty also paid tribute to Saoirse Ruane, a young girl who died from cancer earlier in the year and who had been on the show in 2020.

 The Toy Show was RTÉ's most watched programme of 2024, with 1.6 million people watching over the weekend.

 The show also had 622,000 streams on RTÉ Player across the weekend, with viewers watching from over 139 countries, including streams from all 50 states in America and all eight Australian territories.
 On social media, #LateLateToyShow generated 18.4 million video views and 1.4 million interactions.